OooShiny-Community/Code-of-Conduct/README.md

 2. Wait until the new member notifies you that they have received and accepted an invite to the list.
 3. Post a courteous, professional, and supportive welcome thread to the list to give the new member visibility and tag your subject line by prefixing it with **[Intro]**.

-Members are encouraged to reply with a welcome message to [Intro] threads, especially if they don't already know the person being introduced!
+Members are encouraged to reply with a welcome message to [Intro] threads, even if they don't already know the person being introduced!

 ## Subject Line Tags